lixiljp/qemu_docker_on_mac_m1/README.md

 ## Create QEMU Instance

-First, download ubuntu server from the [offical download page](https://ubuntu.com/download/server/arm), and save the iso file to `Downloads` folder, you should download the LTS version (20.04 is tested).
+First, download ubuntu server from the [offical download page](https://ubuntu.com/download/server/arm), and save the iso file to `Downloads` folder, you should download the LTS version (20.04 and 22.04 is tested).

 Second, edit `setup.sh` and check the parameters on the top of the script, usually you don't have to modify them.